shawn11ZX/CodingPractices/README.md

 ### 6.10 Poison
 - The meaning of the following sentence is ambiguous:
 >However,  you  can  only  run  tests  once  per  day  and it  takes  seven  days  to  return  a  result.
-Does it mean on test overall or on
+Does it mean on test overall or on test for each strip?

 ## Tips